 After a driving while intoxicated (DWI) police stop, you can face misdemeanor or even felony charges.
 But prior to arrest, you do not have the right to a lawyer.
 Until you can seek skilled legal representation from the Law Office of James L. Riotto, you need to understand what to do — and what not to do — to help protect your rights.

-Experienced drunk driving defense attorneys in Rochester know the best methods for defending their clients.
+Experienced drunk driving defense attorneys in Rochester and Albany know the best methods for defending their clients.
 But your handling of a police stop can make a difference to your defense.
 The following tips can help:

 During a traffic stop, police may ask your permission prior to conducting two types of tests.
 The potential consequences for refusing to take these tests include the following: